arianhaddadi/IOT-Project-Site/README.md

 # IOT-Project-Site
-A website which with signing up/login capability to see the results of your IOT Projects Diagrams on ThingSpeak.com
+A Website With Signup/Login Capability In Order To Observe The Results of Your IOT Projects Diagrams on ThingSpeak.com